expo/expo/docs/pages/versions/v37.0.0/sdk/document-picker.md

 ## Configuration

+### Managed workflow

-On iOS, outside of the Expo client, the DocumentPicker module requires the iCloud entitlement to work properly.
+For iOS, outside of the Expo client, the DocumentPicker module requires the iCloud entitlement to work properly.
 You need to set the `usesIcloudStorage` key to `true` in your `app.json` file as specified [here](../../workflow/configuration/#ios).

 In addition, you'll also need to enable the iCloud Application Service in your App identifier.
 This can be done in the detail of your [App ID in the Apple developer interface](https://developer.apple.com/account/ios/identifier/bundle).